About Azure Migrate

 How does Azure Migrate work?

-- Once your group is formed, you create an assessment for the group.
+After a group is defined, you create an assessment for it.

 What are the port requirements?